infochimps-sales/smart-maintenance-demo/README.md

 So this demo's main punchline is: _get Smart Maintenance on the BDPaas to optimize equipment maintenance schedules and to  dramatically reduce expenses and grow earnings._

-The following plot is merely some dashboard-fu.
-Click-drag to zoom in on region in the plot.
+The following plot is some additional dashboard-fu.
+Again click-drag to zoom in on region in the plot.
 Then click the _Box Select_ icon in the upper right and click-drag again.
 This plot is also linked to the table below, and clicking on any column heading there will force the table to update and display only data that is highlighted in the plot above.